hubotio/hubot/docs/README.md

 ## Getting Started With Hubot

 You will need [node.js](nodejs.org/) and [npm](https://npmjs.org/).
-Joyent has an [excellent blog post on how to those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit detailing that here for right now.
+Joyent has an [excellent blog post on how to those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit those details here.

 Once node and npm are ready, we can install hubot and coffeescript:

     % npm install -g hubot coffee-script

-This will give us the `hubot` script, which is used for running a hubot, but more importantly to start, generating your own hubot.
+This will give us the `hubot` command, which is used for running a hubot, and more importantly now, generating your own hubot.
 The name of the new bot is the last argument, and will be created in the directory of the same name.
 For example, to create a new bot named myhubot:

     % hubot --create myhubot

-If you are using git, the generated bot includes a .gitignore, so you can initialize and add everything:
+If you are using git, the generated directory includes a .gitignore, so you can initialize and add everything:

     % cd bender